-Kevin Kelly On The Future Of Technology, The Best Parenting Strategies, & His New Book
+Kevin Kelly on the Future of Tech, Parenting Tips, & His New Book

 "The business plans of the next 10,000 startups are easy to forecast: Take X and add AI."